AaronNGray/sool-language/docs/Reference_Manual/Signature.md

 ## Signatures

-Signatures are like interfaces but unlike interfaces they are implicit, non atomic, and non manifest.
+Signatures are like traits but unlike traits they are implicit, non atomic, and non manifest.

 ```
  signature aSig {